Data Centers in Turin

 Turin provides a specialized business environment that rewards proximity to high-value industrial sectors and research institutions.

 Proximity To Key Business Districts: Data centers are strategically positioned near aerospace and automotive headquarters in the Mirafiori and Lingotto districts.
-This proximity is vital for edge computing and real-time data processing in manufacturing.
+This proximity is vital for edge computing and real-time data processing in manufacturing as of September 2025.

 Regional Market Reach: A Turin deployment effectively serves the 4.3 million residents of the Piedmont region and provides a logical staging point for traffic entering Southern France and Northwest Italy.

 Tax Advantage For Data Centers: Italy offers general subsidies for implementing energy-efficient systems and related infrastructure improvements.
-This financial support helps operators lower their total cost of ownership by incentivizing green technology adoption.
+This financial support helps operators lower their total cost of ownership by incentivizing the adoption of green technology as of September 2025.

 Natural Disaster Risk